-The verification was completed by Toronto and Region Conservation Authority, using the Canadian ETV Program's General Verification Protocol (March, 2000) and taking into account ISO/FDIS 14034:2015(E).
-Data and information provided by NEXT Stormwater Solutions to support the performance claim included the following: Performance test report prepared by Centre des technologies de l'eau, and dated March 2016; the report is based on testing completed in accordance with the Procedure for Laboratory Testing of Oil-Grit Separators (Version 3.0, June 2014).
+This verification was first completed in October 2016 by the Toronto and Region Conservation Authority, using the Canadian ETV Program's General Verification Protocol (March, 2000) and taking into account ISO/FDIS 14034:2015(E).

+Data and information provided by NEXT Stormwater Solutions to support the performance claim included the following: Performance test report prepared by Centre des technologies de l'eau (CTE), and dated March 2016; the report is based on testing completed in accordance with the Procedure for Laboratory Testing of Oil-Grit Separators (Version 3.0, June 2014).